Greg C. Wright

 With Ketki Sheth · Review of Economics of the Household — Special Issue on COVID-19, October 2020

 Using a registered pre-analysis plan, we survey college students during California's stay-at-home order to test whether compliance with social distancing requirements depends on primary preferences and characteristics that affect their marginal benefit from doing so.
-We find a quarter of students violated the order.
-Yet, neither risk preference, altruism, nor preexisting health conditions were predictive of compliance.
-Our findings raise doubt about the efficiency of minimally enforced social distancing policies, as well as commonly assumed motivations for compliance.
-Our results also imply that those with preexisting health conditions may not voluntarily comply, resulting in higher health care congestion than otherwise expected.

 Processing Immigration Shocks: Firm Responses on the Innovation Margin